 Our full team of breast care experts from many departments works together to develop your treatment plan.
 Each of the treatments we recommend for you is tailored to the type and stage of cancer with which you have been diagnosed.

 Also, as part of the gold standard of optimal cancer care, we review all cases for possible clinical trial eligibility.
-If you are eligible for any research studies, a member of the research team may contact you to explain more about the opportunity.
+If you are eligible for any clinical trials, a member of the clinical trials team may contact you to explain more about the opportunity.

 After active treatment